nataliepina/blog/src/content/git-commit-messages.md

 The first line should be no more than 50 characters, and 72 for the description.

 ###### 5. Content
 Be direct, try to eliminate filler words/phrases in these sentences (ex: though, maybe, I think, kind of).
-Think like a journalist, sum up the changes happening in your commit as an overview.
-Look to summarize by answering _what_ and _why_ more so than _how_.
+Think like a journalist.
+Journalists and writers ask themselves questions to ensure their article is detailed, straightforward and answers all of the readers questions.
+They look to answer: _who_, _what_, _where_, _why_, _when_ and _how_.
+Some of these questions are clear such as _who_ is committing the code, _when_ changes were committed and _how_ through the code changes themselves.
+What we really need to focus on answering is _why_ and _what_.

 For example, ask yourself:
 - Why have I made these changes?
 - What effect have my changes made?
-- Why were this change needed?
+- Why was the change needed?
-- What are my changes referring to?
+- What are the changes in reference to?

 -----